-Keys blows late lead to fall to Barthel at Indian Wells
+Tennis-Venus surges, Keys stumbles at Indian Wells

 INDIAN WELLS, Calif.
-(Reuters) - German Mona Barthel came from behind to defeat error-prone American Madison Keys 3-6 6-1 7-5 and reach the third round of the BNP Paribas Open in Indian Wells on Saturday.
+(Reuters) - Venus Williams staged a spirited comeback to down third seed Petra Kvitova 4-6 7-5 6-4 and reach the third round of the BNP Paribas Open in Indian Wells on Saturday.

+The 38-year-old American turned back the clock in the final two sets, dialing up the speed on her first serves and playing stout defense to seal a win that looked unlikely when she was down two breaks in the second set.

+The seven-times Grand Slam champion threw her arms in the air and let out a roar when Kvitova sent a ball long on match point — the Czech’s 56th unforced error of the day.

+“I was just happy to have your energy to get pumped up.
+I just love the battle.”

+Another American, Madison Keys, earlier blew a late lead to fall 3-6 6-1 7-5 to German Mona Barthel.

-The 17th-seeded Keys had the match on her racket serving with a 5-4 lead in the third set but lost three straight games, including her final service game to love, to allow the unseeded Barthel advance.
+The 17th-seed had the match on her racket serving with a 5-4 lead in the third set but lost three straight games, including her final service game at love, to allow the unseeded Barthel to advance.

 Next up for Barthel is a meeting with either Estonian Kaia Kanepi or countrywoman Julia Gorges, who play their second-round match later on Saturday.

-Another German, Angelique Kerber, was nearly perfect en route to a 6-0 6-2 dismantling of Yulia Putintseva, winning 93 percent of her first service points under sunny skies in the Southern California desert.
+Barthel’s compatriot Angelique Kerber was nearly perfect en route to a 6-0 6-2 dismantling of Yulia Putintseva, winning 93 percent of her first service points under sunny skies in the Southern California desert.

 The eighth seed will meet red-hot Russian Natalia Vikhlyantseva in the third round after the qualifier crushed Spaniard Carla Suarez Navarro 6-2 6-0 earlier in the day.